By Tara Tuls

 Now, it’s time to admire your display.
 Step back and enjoy the journey of creating your own beautiful gallery wall!
 We hope these tips help you to tell the story of your space, and would love to see your creations!
 Tag us on social media (@hughesmarino) or email firstname.lastname@example.org with your favorite photos!

-Tara Tuls is a graphic designer at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco, Silicon Valley and Seattle.
-Contact Tara at 1-844-NO-CONFLICT or firstname.lastname@example.org to learn more.
+Tara Tuls is senior graphic designer at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Contact Tara at 1-844-662-6635 or email@example.com to learn more.